Ancoats: Immigration

-During the 19th century, due to political and economic circumstances, many Italians left Italy for a more secure life.
+Ancoats became home to a large number of Irish immigrants from the mid-nineteenth century onwards.
+According to the 1851 census, nearly half of all men living in Ancoats had been born in Ireland, and Ancoats remained synonymous with the Manchester-Irish identity until the slum clearances of the 1960s.
+The Irish community was served by pubs such as the Shamrock, which opened in 1808 and only finally closed its doors in 2018.
+As late as 2025, the funeral cortege of Manchester-Irish gangster Jimmy the Weed Donnelly left Ancoats led by a horse-drawn carriage draped in an Irish tri-colour and accompanied by an Irish pipe band.

+Ancoats also experienced substantial immigration from Italy, concentrated in the parish of St Michaels.
+Starting with around 180 Italian families in 1895, the population grew to about 3,000 in 1910 and for most of them, St Michael's was their Church.
+This enclave within Ancoats became known as Little Italy.
 Most of the Italians who arrived in Ancoats were from Liguria, in northwest Italy, and Frosinone and Gaeta, southeast of Rome.
-Over the next hundred years they created what became known as Ancoats Little Italy.
-Large numbers of Irish also settled in Ancoats.
-According to the 1851 census almost half of the men living in Ancoats had been born in Ireland.

 Religion and poor relief

 The Methodists were very active in Ancoats at the end of the 19th century – they ran both a men's workhouse and women's night shelter (with coffee tavern).
 There were dozens of pubs, however, of which only five buildings remain and only two of these are still open.
 The Salvation Army had a presence in Ancoats, with the Star Hall and Crossley Hospital in Pollard Street.
 Crossley Court, flats belonging to the Salvation Army Housing Association, now stands on the site.
 Ancoats Hospital was located on Old Mill Street, adjacent to the Ashton Canal.
 This has been closed to patients for some time, and is currently under residential development.
 Thomas Horsfall opened the Manchester Art Museum, a free art gallery, in Ancoats in 1886.
 His aim was to create a morally elevating alternative to pubs.

 Given the historically high levels of Irish and Italian immigration, a large proportion of Ancoats' population has been Roman Catholic.
 Ancoats had a colony of Italians from 1835 and many of them became successful in business; e.g. the Ronchetti family were opticians, instrument makers and also waterproof manufacturers; J. L. Casartelli was an optician, instrument maker and manufacturing chemist.

+During the late 19th century, Ancoats was home to various street-fighting gangs known as scuttlers, including the Bengal Tigers and the Prussia Street Lads.